Hotmoka/hotmoka/tutorial/Takamaka.md

 Such utility classes implement lists, arrays and maps and are consequently generally described as *collections*.
-They have the property of being storage classes, hence their objects can be kept in blockchain, *as long as only storage objects are added as elements of a collection*.
+They have the property of being storage classes, hence their objects can be kept in the store of a Hotmoka node, *as long as only storage objects are added as elements of the collection*.
 As usual with collections, these utility classes will have generic type, to implement collections of arbitrary, but fixed types.
-Namely, Takamaka allows Java generic types.
+This is not problematic, since Java (and hence Takamaka) allows generic types.

 ## Storage Lists <a name="storage-lists"></a>

 Lists are an ordered sequence of elements.
-In a list, it is typically possible to access the first element in constant time, while accesses to the *n*th element require the scan the list from its head and consequently have a cost proportional to *n*.
-Because of this, lists are **not** random-access data structures, where the *n*th element should be accessible in constant time.
+In a list, it is typically possible to access the first element in constant time, while accesses to the *n*th element require to scan the list from its head and consequently have a cost proportional to *n*.
+Because of this, lists are **not**, in general, random-access data structures, whose *n*th element should be accessible in constant time.
 It is also possible to add an element at the beginning of a list, in constant time.
 The size of a list is not fixed: lists grow in size as more elements are added.

 Java has many classes for implementing lists, all subclasses of `java.util.List<T>`.
 They can be used in Takamaka, but not as